What’s Happening Now

 - Here is our new, updated edition of Good Works By the Numbers 2017.

-- Our 2017 Work Retreat season has begun.
+- Our 2017 Work Retreat season began in March.
 On an average year, we host around 40 groups who come to Athens and participate in Neighbors Helping Neighbors.
 Last year, we visited and served 61 families or individuals, and led around 225 different projects at their homes!
 Maybe you’d like to explore a conversation about bringing a group for a week or weekend this year?

 - THE 15TH ANNUAL GOOD WORKS WALK took place on Saturday, February 18th, 2017.
 About 400 adults and children participated in five educational and inspirational WALK experiences.
 Click here for an article in the Athens Messenger.
 We feel so thankful for great weather and all the encouragement and support we received.
 Our financial goal is to raise $60,000.
 This would cover about 1/3 of the total costs to operate The Timothy House this year.
 We are a little over half way to our goal so please consider helping us, will you?